CHILDHOOD ANXIETY PARENT SUPPORT

 Is SPACE about being stricter or less supportive?

-How long does SPACE support usually last?
+How long does SPACE support last?

 Can SPACE help with school refusal?